W.A.T.E.R! … Wells And Toilets Everyone’s Right!

 BUILD A WELL TODAY!

-Contributing to building a family a well has an enormous affect on many lives – the well lasts for generations and is used by the extended family which includes many relatives who may live at the home.
+Contributing to building a family a well has an enormous effect on many lives.
+The well commonly lasts for generations and is used by the extended family, which includes many relatives who may live at the home.

-Please indicate above how many wells you would be able to build or otherwise contribute.
+Please indicate above in the donation box how many wells you would be able to build or otherwise contribute toward.
 We are able to combine donations of any amounts and create a team approach to build the family’s well.

-Our goal is to send you a picture of the well your money has built.
-Your family name (or the team of family names) are painted on their well and every day when they draw their water, they are reminded that someone in America cares!
+Our goal is to send you a picture of the well your money built.
+Your family name (or the team of family names) is painted on their well, and every day, when they draw their water, they are reminded that someone in America cares!
+To those of you who haven’t seen the photo of your well, we appreciate your patience.
+Unfortunately, it is complicated due to the terrain and availability of a phone (camera) when the well is painted.
+If you would like more information about this process to better understand the nuances of life in rural Zimbabwe, please feel free to reach out by phone, and we’ll be happy to answer questions!
+Thank you for the ongoing support!